kshitijkale12/Leveraging-Pretrained-Representations-for-Cross-Modal-Point-Cloud-Completion/README.md

 1.  **Geometric Cues:** Extracted from a pre-trained depth estimation model (DepthAnything).
 2.  **Semantic Priors:** Extracted from a pre-trained Vision Transformer (DINOv2).

-By replacing the original image encoder in the EGI-Net framework with our module, we achieve a **7% performance increase** on unseen categories without altering the rest of the architecture, producing more semantically coherent and structurally accurate 3D shapes.
+By replacing the original image encoder in the EGIInet framework with our module, we achieve a **7% performance increase** on unseen categories without altering the rest of the architecture, producing more semantically coherent and structurally accurate 3D shapes.

 -----